Do I Need Insurance to Rent a Car? What Is the Best Practice?

 - Pay for the rental car in full with your card

-When you return the car after a dew fays, the inspection reveals that there’s a new dent in the hood and will need repairs.
-The rental company swipes your credit card for the cost of your deductible, but later on, you find out that the repair plan involves filing the dent as well as repainting the entire hood.
+When you return the car after a dew fays, the inspection reveals that there’s a new dent in the hood that needs to be repaired.
+The rental company swipes your credit card for the cost of your deductible.
+But later on, you find out that the repair plan involves filing the dent as well as repainting the entire hood.
 The total comes to around $2,000 minus your deductible.
 Unfortunately, your card’s insurance limit is only $1,500.

-Rental car insurance is a policy that protects you from paying hefty charges when you’re renting a car.
-It can seem like an unnecessary expense, but relying on your credit card’s policy to cover you is going to cost you more.
+Rental car insurance is a policy that protects you from paying hefty charges like this when you’re renting a car.
+It can seem like an unnecessary expense, but relying on your credit card’s policy can cost you more in the long run.

 What Insurance Do I Need When I Rent a Car?

-Typically, a rental car insurance policy offers three coverages:
+Typically, a rental car insurance policy offers three types of coverage:

-It covers you if your rental car is stolen or damaged during attempts of theft.
-Imagine a robber breaks into your rental and drives off with it.
+It covers you if your rental car is stolen or damaged during an attempt at theft.
+Imagine a thief breaks into your rental and drives off with it.
 Replacing a sedan can cost you anywhere between $20,000 to $30,000.
 Rental car insurance will guarantee that the money won’t come from your savings.

-If the rental car suffers any damage while under your care, the company will charge you for repairs.
-Rental car insurance will cover these expenses on your behalf.
-For instance, a collision with another car leaves your rental in need of some repairs.
-A simple repainting job is under a thousand dollars, but do you want to pay for it out of pocket?
-Let rental car insurance save you the hassle.
+If the rental car suffers any damage while under your care, the company will charge you.
+Rental car insurance will cover the cost on your behalf.
+For instance, a collision with another car leaves your rental in need of repairs.
+The repainting job alone comes to several hundred dollars.
+Do you want to pay for it out of pocket?
+Let rental car insurance save you the money.

 If you damage third-party property or cause injuries, the coverage will pay for their medical expenses and property repair or replacement.
 Imagine paying for car repairs of a luxury vehicle after colliding with it.
 That’s easily more than what you’re paying for the rental car.
 Third-party insurance will also cover any medical bills, pain and suffering, and other emergency expenses that the other driver or passengers may require.